 Halifax Instagram spots to add some epics to your feed.
 That amazing meal probably tasted better than it looked on your Instagram, and no one really cares about your 50th cat pic this month.
 It’s time to freshen up your feed!

 Luckily Nova Scotia is full of amazing, Instagram-friendly spots.
 Besides the well-known Peggy’s Cove Lighthouse (every Nova Scotian is required to have at least one pic of it on their social media), I’ve found lots of gems on my hiking journeys that are much lesser-known, but just as full of ♥ producing awesomeness.

 You don’t need big bulky equipment to get high-quality photos these days.
 Gear up with a simple phone camera lens kit for wide-angle landscapes and artistic macro shots.
 Bring a, selfie stick and star in some #epic posts.
 Don’t forget to use #HalifaxTrails.
-Check out my other blog post about the photography lessons I’ve learned along the way, for some extra tips.
+Check out my other blog post about the photography lessons I’ve learned along the way.

 10) York Redoubt

 York redoubt has played many roles throughout its long history.
 From its first fortification in 1793 during the battle for the new world between Britain and France to its retrofitting for WWII in 1942.
 Its modern role?
 Upping your Instagram game!
 With huge cannons, crumbling fortifications, and amazing coastal vantage points there are many spots to choose from here.
 You won’t have to walk long distances to reach any of the good spots so this trip can be accomplished with minimal time and effort, and is less than a 30-minute drive from downtown Halifax.
 360 View: